weapnl/laravel-junction/README.md

 |---------------------|--------------------------|-----------------------------------------------------|
 | `paginate`          | `paginate=25`            | This specifies the amount of items per page.        |
 | `simple_pagination` | `simple_pagination=true` | This defines that simple pagination should be used. |

+#### Sorting on primary key by default

+Junction has the option to always sort on the primary key of a model, unless it is already explicitly defined in the `order` clause.
+This can be usefull with pagination when using PostgreSQL, as not sorting on a unique field can give unexpected results (duplicate and missing data rows across pages).
+This is [intenden behaviour](https://www.postgresql.org/docs/12/queries-limit.html) from PostgreSQL.

+To enable this automatic sorting, set the `junction.route.index.always_order_on_primary_key` config value to `true`.

+When the flag is enabled, Junction will check on every `index` request if any `orders` are passed to the request.
+If the primary key is not added to that list (or the list is empty), it will add the primary key at the end of the `orders` list with a direction of `'asc'`.
+This way, all `orders` explicitly passed will still be more important than the primary key.

+To make sure this behaviour has no unwanted side effects, make sure that the `orders` passed to a request already result in a unique ordering.
+If it is desired to sort on the primary key with greater importance, simply pass it as part of the `orders` in the desired order: junction will not add it again if it is already present.
+If it is desired to sort on the primary key descending, simply pass it to the `orders` array with a direction of `'desc'`.

 ### Relations
 To limit the relations which can be loaded using the `with` filter, you can override the `relations` method on your controller.